I'm serialising a Holiday Romance on Wattpad! New chapters will be posted everyday.

-Some men relish every opportunity to travel, eager to explore new destinations and immerse themselves in diverse cultures.
+Some men relish any opportunity to travel, eager to explore new destinations and immerse themselves in diverse cultures.
 They yearn to savor exotic cuisines and acquire fresh skills.
 Mr. Caelen Holloway had never been such a man.

 At five and forty, he lived by routine, each day shaped by precision and purpose.
-Every Wednesday at precisely eight o'clock, he rode his horse to St. Bartholomew's, where his commitment to assisting the parish priest—his uncle—was as steadfast as the ancient stones that held up the old roof.
-The rhythmic sweep of his broom across the worn wooden pews, the careful dusting of the ornate altar usually lulled him into a steady, reflective silence, a rare moment of peace in a life he kept tightly controlled.
+Every Wednesday at precisely eight o’clock, he rode his horse to St. Bartholomew’s, where his commitment to assisting the parish priest—his uncle—was as steadfast as the ancient stones that held up the old roof.

-St. Bartholomew's stood as a sentinel of time, its weathered stone walls etched with the whispers of centuries.
+The church stood as a sentinel of time, its weathered stone walls etched with the whispers of centuries.
 The scent of aged parchment and melted beeswax hung thick in the air, mingling with the faint trace of incense that clung stubbornly to the wooden rafters.
-Stained glass windows cast fractured hues of crimson, sapphire, and gold onto the worn flagstone floor, their colors shifting as the sunlight filtered through the clouds.
-The creak of the ancient pews echoed in the cavernous space, a solemn reminder of the countless souls who had knelt there in prayer.
-Outside, the distant toll of the bell carried on the breeze, its deep, resonant chime settling into the bones, a quiet command to remember, to reflect, to believe.

 He’d expected a love note.